amidos2006/eveqt/README.md

 	- `add`: adds the values of the left and the right children
 	- `sub`: subtracts the value of the right child from the left child
 	- `divide`: divides the value of the right child from the left child
-	- `div`: calculates the integer division of the right child from the left child
 	- `mod`: calculates the modulus of the right child from the left child
 	- `eq`: checks if both values are equal (1) or not (0)
 	- `lg`: checks if the left node value larger than the right node value (1) or otherwise (0)